Geneva has a dazzling nightlife that ranges from the tres chic to the underground.

 There are several English theater groups in Geneva that stage productions throughout the year.
 Locations vary according to theater availability.

 TIE – Theatre in English

 Location: Chemin des Batailles 22; 022 341 5190

 LTG Little Theater of Geneva

 Cabaret and Strip Clubs

 There is no shortage of cabaret style clubs in Geneva.
-Most are located in the Paquis and near Plainpalais.
+Most are located in the Paquis, in the informal Red Light District and near Plainpalais.
 Overpriced drinks are the norm, but friendly service is a guarantee.

 Location: Ave du Mail 1; 022 329 3566